joemaller/version-everything/README.md

 $ version-everything readme.md manifest.json
 ```

+#### Conflicting arguments

+If a package.json is specified, it will be loaded first, then any subsequent args will be applied on top.
+So if package.json were to contain a `version-everything.files` array, that array would be overwritten by any list of files provided to the command line.

 ### Recognized File Extensions

 Files with the following extensions will be recognized as structured text and parsed accordingly.